 The Roman legions faced innumerable dangers and brought Western Civilization on their backs to new lands.
 Their travails were sustained in no small sense by their sense of religious piety.
 Regardless of what we moderns think of their particular religions, we can at least honor what their religions meant to these intrepid warriors.

-Religion was a vital part of Roman army life!
+Just as it was for the civilian population, religion was a vital part of Roman army life.